-Due resistance presented by extended flue length a slight reduction in maximum boiler output will occur where flue lengths in excess of 8m (50mm muPVC), or 24m (Friaphon DN70) are used.
-In such cases the boiler output will be reduced by 1% per additional (50mm 1m muPVC) and

-1% per additional 3m (Friaphon DN70)
+Due to the resistance presented by extended flue length a slight reduction in maximum boiler output will occur where flue lengths in excess of 8m (50mm muPVC), or 24m (Friaphon DN70) are used.
+In such cases the boiler output will be reduced by 1% per additional 1m (50mm muPVC) and 1% per additional 3m (Friaphon DN70).